Sparse identification of nonlinear dynamics with library optimization mechanism: Recursive long-term prediction perspective: Introduction

 \subsection{Motivation}

 \IEEEPARstart{A}{dynamical} model, a mathematical description of dynamics of the system, plays a crucial role in order to analyze, predict, and control the behavior of a dynamical system.
-Modeling according to some basic assumptions, referred to as first-principles modeling (e.g., Newton's laws of motion, conservation of energy) is a traditional way to obtain a dynamical model of a system at hand.
-However, the first-principles modeling technique is rarely applicable to real-world systems owing to their complexity and uncertainty.
-Although bold approximations of the working principle of the system may make first-principles modeling feasible, the resultant model suffers from the gap between the actual system and the model \cite{Yu2024}, i.e., a modeling error.
+Modeling according to some basic assumptions, referred to as first-principles modeling (e.g., Newton's laws of motion, conservation of energy) is a traditional approach to obtain a dynamical model of a system at hand.
+However, the first-principles modeling approach is rarely applicable to real-world systems due to their complexity and uncertainty.
+Although bold approximations of the working principle of the system may make first-principles modeling feasible, the resultant model suffers from discrepancies between the actual system and the model \cite{Yu2024}, i.e., a modeling error.
 First-principles models are often too complicated to be used in practical applications such as controller design \cite{Zhang2023}.